kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 ## Goals
 * Allow cluster operators to declaratively express which DNS service they want to use with a particular Gateway or Gateway Listener.
 * Provide a mechanism to allow the DNS configuration to be delegated to a chosen controller.
-* Provide a standard CRD-based API as an alternative to the need for "loose" APIs such as annotations.
-Support an easily extended, standardized, versioned, and status-reporting API.
+* Provide a standard CRD-based API with expressive status reporting and remove the need for "loose" APIs such as annotations.
 * Increase portability and supportability between Gateway API implementations and third party controllers offering DNS integration.

 ## Non-Goals